26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 - Constituent

-The term dietary supplements also include new drugs, antibiotics, and drugs which were previously approved as dietary supplements.
+The term dietary supplements also includes new drugs, antibiotics, and drugs that were previously approved as dietary supplements.

 b.
 Label